 Install SQL Server 2016 R Services

-In SQL Server 2017, R integration is offered in Machine Learning Services, reflecting the addition of Python.
-If you want R integration and have SQL Server 2017 installation media, see Install SQL Server Machine Learning Services to add the feature.
+In SQL Server 2017 and later, R is included in Machine Learning Services along with Python.
+If you want R and have SQL Server 2017 or later, see Install SQL Server Machine Learning Services to add the feature.

 A database engine instance is required.
-You cannot install just R, although you can add it incrementally to an existing instance.
+You can't install R only, although you can add it incrementally to an existing instance.

 For business continuity, Always On Availability Groups are supported for R Services.
 You have to install R Services, and configure packages, on each node.

-Do not install R Services on a failover cluster.
-The security mechanism used for isolating R processes is not compatible with a Windows Server failover cluster environment.
+Don't install R Services on a SQL Server Always On Failover Cluster Instance (FCI).
+The security mechanism used for isolating R processes is not compatible with a SQL Server Always On Failover Cluster Instance (FCI) environment.

-Side-by-side installation with other versions of R and Python are possible because the SQL Server instance uses its own copies of the open-source R and Anaconda distributions.
-However, running code that uses R and Python on the SQL Server computer outside SQL Server can lead to various problems:
+Side-by-side installation with other versions of R is supported but not recommended.
+It is supported because the SQL Server instance uses its own copies of the open-source R distribution.
+However, running code that uses R on the SQL Server computer outside SQL Server can lead to various problems:

 - You use a different library and different executable, and get different results, than you do when you are running in SQL Server.

-- R and Python scripts running in external libraries cannot be managed by SQL Server, leading to resource contention.
+- R scripts running in external libraries cannot be managed by SQL Server, leading to resource contention.